A Beginner’s Guide to State-by-State Medicaid

 What counts as household income?

-For the purpose of Medicaid, household income refers to income from all sources as defined under the IRS’s MAGI rules — this includes all dependents in the same housing unit with a tax-filing obligation, regardless of their age or how they are related to the applicant.
-A person living alone is also considered to be a household.
+For Medicaid, household income includes all income from all sources as defined by IRS rules.
+This covers all household members with a tax filing obligation, regardless of age or relationship to the applicant.
+A person living alone counts as a household.

-What if your income exceeds the prescribed Medicaid limits?
+What if your income exceeds the Medicaid limits?

-Some states allow applicants to create a trust that holds all their income that is in excess of the limit.
-The money in the trust no longer counts towards the Medicaid limit; however, it can only be used for medical purposes and to pay Medicaid premiums.
+Some states allow you to put any income above the limit into a trust.
+The money in the trust doesn't count toward the Medicaid limit, but it can only be used for medical costs and Medicaid premiums.

 When should you apply for Medicaid?

-A gift is defined as any transfer of assets for less than fair market value, and this can even include a check that the applicant wrote someone for Christmas, their birthday, or even school or college.
-For married people, this rule applies regardless of which of the two spouses is applying or which of the two has given a gift.
+A gift is any transfer of assets for less than fair market value.
+This includes checks written for holidays, birthdays, or school expenses.
+If you're married, this rule applies regardless of which spouse is applying or who gave the gift.

 Next steps